 After an Escape From Tarkov wipe, your character level is completely reset, so this part of the guide is dedicated to leveling as fast as possible.
 And getting a head start is directly tied to your PMC level.

 The most important milestone is the Flea Market.
-Introduced in patch 0.12.11, you now need to be level 20 to unlock the Flea Market.
+Starting with patch 0.12.12, you now need to be level 15 to unlock the Flea Market.
 That offers you the ability to sell and buy stuff via the player driven economy.
 It enables you to get items easier, but also opens up a huge opportunity for making money.
 Especially early in a wipe, players will throw wads of cash at you for seemingly simple items.

 There are three main ways to earn experience in Escape From Tarkov.
 Note that you don’t get XP from scav runs, only for playing with a PMC.
 Additionally, try to survive as you get a 50% XP bonus upon extraction.